Bucatini; the spaghetti with a hole!

 The name ‘bucatini’ comes from the Italian ‘buco’ meaning hole.
 However, like so many pastas, this type has a different name in Southern Italy where it is often called perciatelli from the Neopolitan word ‘perciato’ meaning pierced.
 I have read that in the USA it is sometimes easier to find it packaged as perciatelli rather than bucatini.

 Although most probably invented in Southern Italy, this pasta is very popular in Central Italy, in particular Rome and is used in many classic Roman pasta recipes such as carbonara and cacio e pepe.
-Bucatini are also ‘the’ pasta to eat with amatriciana in Rome and that is one of the first recipes I have posted for them.
-I also like to eat them with arrabbiata, even though penne is the more traditional pasta for that sauce.
+Bucatini is also ‘the’ pasta to eat with amatriciana in Rome and that is one of the first recipes I have posted for it.
+I also like to eat this pasta with arrabbiata, even though penne is the more traditional pasta for that sauce.
 If you haven’t tried this pasta before you must do so.
 It’s super tasty and all that sucking and slurping is such fun!